About

 In simple words, it wraps up the entire bad image corporate culture has given to “company culture”.
 It aptly summarizes how companies can rise or fall if your strategies are not aligned with your culture.

 And in this age of social media, culture has become the talk of the professional town.
-From quiet quitting to great resignation, leaders & teammates are speaking up about company culture.
+From quiet quitting to great resignation, leaders and teammates are speaking up about company culture.

-Some well-known company CEO would talk about working round the clock or another would say that personal & professional lives don’t exist in exclusion to each other, and there would be an outrage on social media, promoting it as a toxic culture.
+Some well-known company CEO would talk about working round the clock, or another would say that personal & professional lives don’t exist in exclusion to each other, leading to an outrage on social media, promoting it as a toxic culture.

 But what is culture?
 What makes a company’s culture?

-We don’t know about others, but ours is an iron-clad one and it’s based on the Jeevanvidya philosophy.
+We don’t know about others, but ours is one that is iron-clad, and based on the Jeevanvidya philosophy.

 Proposed by the eminent Satguru Shri Wamanrao Pai, Jeevanvidya simply teaches the philosophy of harmony and action.
 It has given us our attitude of gratitude.